Overview of “system restore did not complete successfully” issue

 Method 3: Disable or uninstall security programs in your operating system.
 After uninstalling security software, you may use a vendor’s clean tool to remove files and settings remaining from uninstallation as well, and see if you can complete System Restore then.

-Method 4: Run sfc /scannow command to check and repair corrupt system files that can be the cause for the “System Restore did not complete successfully Windows 10/8/7” error.
+Method 4: Run sfc /scannow command to check and repair corrupt system files that can be the cause of the “System Restore did not complete successfully Windows 10/8/7” error.

 Method 5: If the above-mentioned methods do not work, you can try to run System Restore from Safe Mode.